 “Don’t take anything personally.
 Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream,” wrote don Miguel Ruiz in his book, The Four Agreements.
 Proving our rightness also doesn’t help the situation.
 The momentary thrill of winning an argument, if that actually happens, is just that: momentary.
 It doesn’t bring joyfulness within, nor does it help in being a better caregiver.
 It serves, instead, to increase your grief and separation from each other.

 The most that we can ask of people in our life and of ourselves is that we all do the best that we’re able to at this moment.
 Author of the bestseller, You Can Heal Your Life, Louise Hay wrote, “Forgiveness opens our hearts to self-love…That person who is the hardest to forgive is the one who can teach you the greatest lessons.
 When you love yourself enough to rise above the old situation, then understanding and forgiveness will be easy.
 And you’ll be free.”
 Anger and resentment burns up our energy and keeps us stuck.
 Forgiveness releases this anger and increases our ability to feel joyful and peaceful.

 As Sufi poet Rumi, wrote, “Out beyond the ideas of wrong-doing and right-doing, there is a field, I’ll meet you there.”

 Stay tuned for more Tips for Caregivers Near and Far.

 Check out Dr. Mara’s internationally best-selling book, The Passionate Life: Creating Vitality & Joy at Any Age, now available in paperback and on e-book!

-Stay tuned for Dr. Mara’s on-line course, Living the Passionate Life, coming this fall!
+Stay tuned for Dr. Mara’s on-line course, Living the Passionate Life, launching in mid-2019!

 And check out: DrMaraKarpel.com, a one-stop-shop for information about all of the above!